I worked with someone from Britain a few years ago, and I was often shocked at how honest he was.

-Ok, we’ve identified those things that most customers won’t tell you, but we now need to help you figure out how to encourage customers to share their experiences (good and bad) so you can try to fix what’s broken, create products that customers want and use customer testimonies to encourage new customers.
+Ok, we’ve identified those things that most customers won’t tell you.
+Still, we now need to help you figure out how to encourage customers to share their experiences (good and bad), so you can try to fix what’s broken, create products that customers want, and use customer testimonies to encourage new customers.

 So the question is, how can you find out this kind of information from your customers?